A database open to the scientific community

 The data from the Epipage 2 study are accessible to any public or private research team, French or foreign, on the basis of a research project and under the conditions specified in the data access charter.

-After approval by the Scientific Committee (SC) and the Data Access Committee, the principal investigator is requested to sign a letter of commitment before the data can be made available.
+After approval by the scientific group and the Data Access Group, the project leader must sign a letter of commitment before the data can be available.

-The principal investigators are requested to inform the scientific group of the progress of the analyses and to submit any draft article, written or oral communication to the scientific group before submission.
+The project leader has to inform the scientific group of the progress of the project and to submit any draft article, written or oral communication to the scientific group before submission.

-How to make a joint request for Epipage 2 and Elfe data?
+How to make a combined application for Epipage-2 and ELFE data?

-As part of this project and since its implementation, the two cohorts, Epipage 2 and Elfe, have pooled a number of objectives and data collection tools, adapting them to the specificities of each population (premature and full-term children).
+As part of RE-CO-NAI and from their beginning, the Epipage 2 and Elfe cohorts have pooled some data collection objectives and tools, while adapting them to the specificities of their different populations (preterm children and children born at term).

-For any project involving both cohorts, it is necessary to submit your project to each cohort.
+For any project involving both cohorts, an application to each cohort is required.

 For Epipage 2, according to the procedure defined above,

-For Elfe, please follow the instructions here (https://pandora.vjf.inserm.fr/public/).
+For ELFE, by following the instructions you can find here (https://pandora.vjf.inserm.fr/public/).

-The project will be evaluated by each cohort and by a data access committee common to both cohorts.
+The project will be evaluated by each cohort team and then by a data access group covering both cohorts.